google/fonts/.github/ISSUE_TEMPLATE/issue-report-template.md

 If applicable, add screenshots to help explain your problem.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here (OS version, browser, printer…)